-One of the easiest ways to find out what Chrome OS version a Chromebook is on is to press ALT + V while on the logon screen or the lock screen.
+One of the easiest ways to find out what Chrome OS version a Chromebook is on is to press ALT + V while on the login screen or the lock screen.
 You can see some other helpful information too including the Chrome OS version.

 Recently, I’ve had two Chromebooks brought to me that we needed to check the warranty status on.
 I looked at the bottom of the Chromebooks and the sticker with the serial number was removed.
 Arg!

-The good news is, if the Chromebook works, you can easily see the following information from logon screen.
+The good news is, if the Chromebook works, you can easily see the following information from the logon screen.

 - Chrome OS Version